-CONTRACTUAL OBLIGATIONS As a result of the issuance of FT shares in December 2021, the Company had a commitment to incur \$1,500,001 on qualifying Canadian exploration expenditures.
-At November 30, 2022, the Company had incurred \$1,500,001 of those qualifying expenditures.
-As a result of the issuance of FT shares in October 2022, the Company had a commitment to incur \$160,660 on qualifying Canadian exploration expenditures.
-At November 30, 2022, the Company had incurred \$160,660 of those qualifying expenditures.
-RELATED PARTY TRANSACTIONS Key management personnel are the Directors and Executive Officers of the Company.
+As a result of the issuance of FT shares in October 2022 and December 2022 the Company had a commitment to incur \$212,660 prior to December 31, 2023.
+All expenditures were incurred as at May 31, 2023.

+As a result of the issuance of FT shares in May 2023, the Company had a commitment to incur \$332,750 on qualifying Canadian exploration expenditures prior to December 31, 2024.
+No expenditures have been incurred as at May 31, 2023.

+RELATED PARTY TRANSACTIONS

+Key management personnel are the Directors and Executive Officers of the Company.
 Key management personnel, or their related parties, may hold positions in other entities that result in them having control or significant influence over the financial or operating policies of those entities.
 The amounts paid by the Company for the services provided by related parties have been determined by negotiation among the parties and are reviewed and approved by the Company's Board.
 These transactions are in the normal course of operations and are measured at their exchange amount, which is the amount agreed upon by the transacting parties.

-In addition to key management personnel, the Company transacted with the following related parties during the three and six months ended November 30, 2022 and 2021: • TruePoint Exploration Inc. ("TruePoint") is a privately held exploration service company that provides exploration and administrative services to the Company as well as to other exploration companies.
-Costs covered by TruePoint include exploration expenditures (technical work on the project such as drilling, sampling and geophysics), consulting, investor relations and corporate development costs and other admin
+In addition to key management personnel, the Company transacted with the following related parties during the years ended May 31, 2023 and 2022:

+- TruePoint Exploration Inc. ("TruePoint") is a privately held exploration service company that provides exploration and administrative services to the Company as well as to other exploration companies.
+Costs covered by TruePoint include exploration expenditures (technical work on the project such as drilling, sampling and geophysics), consulting, investor relations and corporate development costs and other admin costs.
+Timothy Johnson, President and CEO of the Company, and another director of the Company are minority shareholders of TruePoint; - 1111040 BC Ltd., a private company controlled by the President and CEO of the Company; and - MVR Consulting Inc. ("MVR Consulting"), a private company controlled by Michael Rowley, Director.